aforensics/HiddenVM/README.md

 Every 7 days, if you're connected to the Internet HVM will do an `apt-get` update to check repositories like VirtualBox and will download new updates if available.
 Sometimes you can get connected to a very slow Tor circuit in Tails.
 Close off HVM's Terminal window and restart Tails to hopefully be connected to a faster circuit.

+### Can I use HVM offline?

+Yes.
+In fact it may be possible to use HVM offline for extended periods of even months at a time, if you never update Tails or HiddenVM during such periods.

+We can't guarantee this, but limited testing by the team has confirmed this being possible for at least a month.

+As soon as you connect to the Internet, HVM may update your cached software and you may have to update to the latest HVM on our Github as well as Tails itself, but after all software is matched as verified by HVM, you may be able to use HVM offline for a long period once more.

 ### HVM 'Extras' and 'Dotfiles' feature

 HVM allows you to fully automate the customization of your Tails environment at every launch by performing system settings modifications or loading additional software including persistent config files for them.